precious-adeyinka/herokuServer/README.md

 * Create your Heroku app: heroku create your-app-name
 * Push your code to Heroku with Git: ```git push heroku master```

-# Usage Explanation - Detail Explanation of the Stepd to Deployment:
+# Usage Explanation -
+### Detail Explanation of the Steps to Deployment:

 Check in your code

 Heroku (and many other web hosting services) works closely with Git: you can deploy a particular version of your code to Heroku by pushing it with the ```git push command```.
 So in order to deploy your code, it first needs to be checked into a local Git repository.